-In order to transform the chocolate-y tastiness of cacao beans into chocolate, one must first roast the beans.
+To transform the chocolate tastiness of cacao beans into chocolate, one must first roast the beans.
 This process is very easy and smells delightful.
 It only requires a skillet and a stovetop.
 Put the whole cacao beans into the heated pan, say on medium/medium-high, with no oil or margarine (just dry) and stir them around until the shells look very toasted and have stopped popping.

 Not having cacao beans doesn’t mean you can’t try cacao tea from the shells, it just means it won’t be as fun or cheap.
 Nevertheless, here’s an organic cacao tea from the shells option.

 2. Cacao Nibs